What we’re about.

 Isomers are molecules with the same numbers of atoms of each element but with distinct arrangements of the atoms in space and therefore potentially distinct chemical and physical properties.
 In looking beyond the typically insular body of works written for tuba-euphonium quartet, our quartet seeks to embrace the spirit of isomerism by taking music we love from further afield and arranging it for our instruments to new and surprising effect.

-The members of Isomer Quartet have been prizewinners at multiple international competitions, released numerous albums, and essentially are trying to “do all of the things.”
+The members of Isomer Quartet have taught successful and brilliant students, won prizes at international competitions, and released albums.
 Individually, they are mostly college professors, on faculty at Louisiana State University, The Schwob School of Music at Columbus State University, and Texas Woman’s University.
-One of them is enrolled at Harvard Law School.
+One of them just graduated from Harvard Law School.

 What we’re about, individually.